Cleanliness and log-characteristic cycles for vector bundles with flat connections: Nonarchimedean differential modules

 \subsection{Differential modules over a field}

 We first recall the definition of irregularities and refined irregularities.
-Some of our setup is made specific to residual characteristic zero.
+Some of our setup is made specific to the case of residual characteristic zero.
 For more details or a general treatment including positive residual characteristic case, one may consult \cite{kedlaya-xiao, xiao-refined}.